Complete Guide to Buying the Best Industrial Air Compressor

 Horsepower

 Horsepower is the unit of measurement for the power a compressor motor produces.
-Higher hp engines generate greater PSI and can handle heavier workloads.
-The typical range of hp for air compressors falls between 1.5 hp and 6.5 hp.
+Higher HP engines generate greater CFM at a given PSI and can handle heavier workloads.
+The typical range of HP for rotary screw compressors falls between 5 HP and 100 HP, though some models are available with ratings of 500 HP and up.
+Reciprocating compressors can range from 1 HP to 100 HP, though screw compressors are usually preferred at the higher HP range.

 Drive System